plausible/docs/docs/file-downloads-tracking.md

 * Filter the dashboard by a file URL to see what type of visitors click the most (referral source, location, device, browser, OS)
 * Group your file downloads by any domain name or keyword

+P.S.
+Learn more about [effectively tracking and optimizing for file downloads](https://plausible.io/blog/track-file-downloads-in-web-analytics) on our blog.

 "**File Downloads Tracking**" is an enhanced measurement and not included in our default script.
 This is because we want to keep the default script as simple and lightweight as possible.
 The [additional enhanced measurements](script-extensions.md) you can choose to add depending on your needs.

 :::tip Using WordPress?